How to Build a Roller Kite

 Illustrated with photos and videos, of course.

-Another approach is to get a helper to hold the kite up and let it go, with maybe 10 or 20 meters of line let out.
+Another approach is to get a helper to hold the kite up and let it go with maybe 15 or 20 meters (50 feet) of line let out.
 This way, the kite soon gets high enough to make it easy to let more line out.

-If the kite flies OK, but tends to hang to the left or right, try pulling some tether line through, on the opposite side of the main sail.
-For example, if the kite always seems to want to loop to the left when gusts hit it, pull some line through on the right side, as viewed from the flyer.
+If the kite flies OK but tends to hang to the left or right, try pulling some tether line through on the opposite side of the main sail.
+For example, if the kite always seems to want to loop to the left when gusts hit it, pull some line through on the right side as viewed from the flier.
 Make very small adjustments until the kite flies noticeably better.

 Have fun flying, and I hope you've enjoyed learning how to build a roller kite!